• News and Events

 San Diego, CA, USA.
 August 19, 2019

-Long-term space missions can be physically and mentally stressful on the crew, which may require physiologic monitoring.
 NASA has just awarded $125K Phase I SBIR research contract to Quantum Applied Science and Research (QUASAR) to develop a system to identify Individualized, Noninvasive Speech Indicators for Tracking Elevations in Stress (INSITES).
 The goal of INSITES is to develop an unobtrusive, objective, and reliable detector of stress that measures changes in speech and vocalizations from audio recording equipment (microphones, communications systems, computers) used on spacecraft during operations, without requiring additional sensors or dedicated processing hardware.
 Under this project, QUASAR and the Florida Institute for Human and Machine Cognition (IHMC) will extract features in speech related to stress from audio streams and process these through artificial intelligence algorithms to classify stress in real-time.
 The project technology will enable NASA to continuously assess crew stress levels and intervene before increased stress adversely impacts mission safety, effectiveness, or success.

 San Diego, CA, USA.
 April 26, 2019

-Quantum Applied Science and Research (QUASAR), Inc. will contribute advanced dry-electrode electroencephalography (EEG) sensors with proprietary real-time brain state classification algorithms, while the Institute for Human & Machine Cognition (IHMC) will incorporate modeling techniques from leading experts to determine optimal stimulation parameters for alleviating cognitive impairments, and Soterix Medical, Inc. will provide a transcranial direct current stimulation (HD-tDCS) system and necessary expertise to integrate it with the other components.
+The US Air Force awarded QUASAR a Phase I STTR contract to design a Closed-Loop Improved Cognition (CLIC) system.
+The overall goal of this that integrates advanced dry electrode EEG sensors with brain-state classification algorithms that produce real-time gauges of mental workload, fatigue, and engagement to control a low-noise, High Definition transcranial Direct Current Stimulation (HD-tDCS).
+Toward this end, QUASAR will contribute advanced dry-electrode electroencephalography (EEG) sensors with proprietary real-time brain state classification algorithms; The Florida Institute for Human & Machine Cognition (IHMC) will incorporate modeling techniques from leading experts to determine optimal stimulation parameters for alleviating cognitive impairments; and Soterix Medical will provide a transcranial direct current stimulation (HD-tDCS) system and necessary expertise to integrate it with the other components.

 QUASAR awarded DARPA contract for Detection of Acute Cognitive Strain